 |7||Drag the text input box up and to the right of the label control, and then drop the text input box.|

 |Our modifications to the State card are now complete.|

 The result for the complete third address line:

 Note that many of the cards start out with dynamic formulas for their properties.
-For example, the Text input control we sized and moved above had a Width property based on the width of its parent.
-These dynamic formulas are lost when you drag-and-drop and are replaced with static values.
-If desired, you can restore the dynamic formulas by using the formula bar.
+For example, the Text input control that we resized and moved above had a Width property based on the width of its parent.
+When you move or resize a control, these dynamic formulas are replaced with static values.
+If you want, you can restore the dynamic formulas by using the formula bar.

 In our example, the four components that make up the third line of the address all have exactly the same width.
-But this may not be the best layout, as City names are often longer than State names, and the input control for Country/region is short due to the length of its label.
+But this may not be the best layout, as city names are longer than state abbreviations, and the Text input box for countries/regions is short due to the length of its label.

 After careful positioning, the result has appropriate sizes for each field and even spacing horizontally between fields:

 In summary, what are the differences when Snap to columns is on versus off?